varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __Git commands Vs Terminal commands__

-Here is the differennce between Git commands and terminal commands:
+Here is the difference between Git commands and terminal commands:

 * Terminal commands are used simply to navigate between directories on a Gnu/Linux distribution.
 You can use them in the terminal regardless of whether you have Git installed on your computer or not.
 * Git commands are to tell git what to do with changes made to files in a particular directory.
 You can only use git commands within a directory that is a git repository.
 To know if the directory is a git repository or not, check with `ls .git`.
 If you see an output like this: